TeachBooks/manual/book/features/Jessyink.md

       3. From the main menu select: "Extensions" --> "JessyInk" --> "Auto-texts..."
       4. This brings up the "Auto-texts" dialog box.
 Select "Slide number" and click "Apply".

-6. Create your slides
+6. Create your slides.
 Each layer is a slide.
 The information on the master slide is added to each layer.

     - For each slide click "+" on the layers tab or copy and rename an existing slide.
     - Moving your mouse across a layer or an object displays a few icons.
 You can view/hide the layer/object by toggling the *eye* icon.
 You can enable/disable editing by toggling the *key* icon.
     - Create or modify the contents of the slide

-7. Adjust the position of the master sheet objects such that they nicely line-up with your slides.
+7. Adjust the position of the master sheet objects such that they nicely line-up with your slides..
 Adjust the width, height, and scale of the presentation.

-    1. From the main menu select: "Document properties"

-    **DO NOT SELECT "Resize to content:"**
+    1. From the main menu select: "Document properties". **DO NOT SELECT "Resize to content:"**

     2. Adjust "Width:", "Height:" and "Scale:".